When it comes to cooking eggs, it pays to be picky about which pan you use.

 We know from experience—i.e., thousands of broken yolks and rubbery whites—that a good pan can make a huge difference when cooking eggs.
 While this largely depends on how you’re cooking your eggs, you’ll generally want to look for a pan that heats evenly and responds rapidly.
 Since eggs can overcook in a matter of seconds, the ability to quickly cut the heat and halt cooking can be the difference between perfectly set and rubbery.

-Here, we take you through five of the best pans for cooking up all of your favorite egg recipes, from scrambled to quiches.
+Here, we take you through the best pans for cooking up all of your favorite egg recipes, from scrambled to quiches.
 Read on to learn why non stick is best for custardy scrambles, how stainless clad can help you achieve jammy perfection, and more.

 Tender and wobbly with a gooey, just-set yolk, a perfect poached egg is hard to beat (especially on top of crisp asparagus spears topped with some hollandaise)—yet poaching can be tricky to get right.